Invan-Soft/invan-2-mobile-privacy-policy/invan-2-mobile-privacy-policy.md

 We follow industry-standard security practices to avoid unauthorized access.

 5. Application Functionality
-The application supports both online and offline modes (with limited offline features);
+The application supports online modes (with limited offline features);

-When offline, data is temporarily stored locally on the device;

 Once internet access is restored, data is automatically synchronized with the server.